jeb2239/SC/README.md

 # SC
-Contains a CSharp classes which allow interaction with Smart Cards via the unmanaged native windows api
+Contains CSharp classes which allow interaction with Smart Cards via the unmanaged native windows api There is also a basic tester project